Chart Color Schemes

 An assessment of population growth drivers in Melba reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Melba's population was 3,384 as of Nov 2025, according to AreaSearch's analysis.
-This figure reflects a zero-percent increase from the 2021 Census result of 3,383 people.
-The change is inferred from ABS's estimated resident population of 3,382 in June 2024 and six validated new addresses since the Census date.
-Melba's population density was 1,464 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-With a zero-percent growth rate since the census, Melba is within 2.4 percentage points of its SA3 area's growth rate of 2.4%.
+Melba's population, as per AreaSearch's analysis, was approximately 3,384 as of November 2025.
+This figure represents an increase of 1 person from the 2021 Census count of 3,383 people.
+The change is inferred from ABS's estimated resident population of 3,382 in June 2024 and the addition of 6 validated new addresses since the Census date.
+This results in a population density ratio of 1,464 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Melba's 0.0% growth rate since the census places it within 2.7 percentage points of the SA3 area's growth rate (2.7%), indicating competitive growth fundamentals.
 Overseas migration contributed approximately 64.7% of overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-By 2041, Melba's population is projected to decline by 311 persons according to this methodology.
-However, specific age cohorts like the 85 and over group are expected to grow, with a projected increase of 15 people in that cohort.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
+According to these projections, Melba's population is expected to decline by 311 persons by 2041.
+However, specific age cohorts like the 85 and over group are projected to grow, with an increase of 15 people anticipated during this period.

 Frequently Asked Questions - Population